-Powered by 3GB of RAM, iPhone X is designed to run in top gear.
+Powered by 3/4GB of RAM, iPhone X series is designed to run in top gear.
 Whether you want to play high-octane games, watch your favorite movies or browse the web for hours, the smartphone can stand up to the high demand admirably.
-However, if you burn the device on both ends extensively, you may have to clear the RAM on your iPhone X from time to time so that it continues to deliver the goods smoothly.
+However, if you burn the device on both ends extensively, you may have to clear the RAM on your iPhone X, Xs, Xs Max, and XR from time to time so that it continues to deliver the goods smoothly.

-Resetting memory on other iPhone or iPad is a tad easier thanks to the availability of Home button.
-So, how do you flush the RAM on iPhone X without the iconic button?
+Resetting memory on the previous iPhones (or iPad) is a tad easier thanks to the availability of Home button.
+But how do you flush the RAM on iPhone X series as it lacks the iconic button?
 AssistiveTouch comes to the rescue!
-Though the process is not as straightforward, it works just fine in resetting the RAM on the iPhone X.
+Though the process is not as straightforward, it works just fine in resetting the RAM on the new iPhones.

 - It will wipe out the RAM of background processes, system processes, and apps.
 Moreover, it will also clean up all the temporary files from the temporary storage.
 However, this action won’t remove any apps from the app switcher.

-- One more thing worth noting is that you can use these same steps (below mentioned) to wipe out the Ram on any iPhone running iOS 11 or later without Home button.
+- One more thing worth noting is that you can use these same steps (below mentioned) to wipe out the RAM on any iPhone running iOS 11/12 or later without Home button.

 Step #1.
 Open Settings app on your iPhone → General → Accessibility.

 Step #2.
 Tap on AssistiveTouch and turn it on.
 Now, a gray and white circle will appear on the screen.

 Step #3.
 Now, you need to go back to the Settings app and select General → Next, scroll down and tap on Shut Down.

 Step #4.
 Next up, tap on the AssistiveTouch icon → Up next, you have to tap and hold the “Home” button icon until the screen turns black and flashes white.